Parth099/College-Notes/CompSci/CIS3715 - Principles of Data Science/Lecture/Week 5.02 - 02 16 23 - Evaluation of Binary Classifiers.md

 \text{Precision} = \frac{TP}{TP + FP}
 $$

-Precision will measure the proportion of positive predictions is actually correct.
+Precision measures the proportion of positive instances that were correctly identified by the model, out of all the instances that the model predicted as positive.

 A large precision implies a higher probability a positive prediction is correct.